List of American feminist literature

-This is an incomplete list, which may never be able to satisfy certain standards for completeness.
-Revisions and additions are welcome.

 Feminist literature is fiction or nonfiction which supports the feminist goals of defining, establishing and defending equal civil, political, economic and social rights for women.
 It often identifies women's roles as unequal to those of men – particularly as regards status, privilege and power – and generally portrays the consequences to women, men, families, communities and societies as undesirable.

 The following is a list of American feminist literature listed by year of first publication, then within the year alphabetically by title.
 Books and magazines are in italics, all other types of literature are not and are in quotation marks.
 References lead when possible to a link to the full text of the literature.